everythingeverywhere/lab-sb-app/workshop/content/workshop-summary.md

 ## See Also

+To complete this guide locallly on your machine see [Building an Application with Spring Boot](https://spring.io/guides/gs/spring-boot/)

+Here you can find most Spring [Getting Started guides](https://spring.io/guides)

-The following guides may also be helpful:
+The following guides in particular may also be helpful:

 *   [Securing a Web Application](https://spring.io/guides/gs/securing-web/)
 *   [Serving Web Content with Spring MVC](https://spring.io/guides/gs/serving-web-content/)